The Art Of Living

 “You’ve gotta dance like there’s nobody watching, Love like you’ll never be hurt, Sing like there’s nobody listening, And live like it’s heaven on earth.”
 William W. Purkey

 Finally, we should embark on periodic contemplation and reflection on how our lives are going.
-If we are happy or not with the outcome of things, the reflection serves as a way to change the direction of our lives and correct any misgivings.
+If we are happy or not with the outcome of things, reflection serves as a way to change the direction of our lives and correct any misgivings.

 So feedback through meditating on things in our recreational periods can have game-changing outcomes in our lives.